sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 master's degree.

-I hope that this article has given you some tools for helping make your decision about or not you want to do your master's degree.
+I hope that this article has given you some tools for helping make your decision about whether or not you want to do your master's degree.
 I wish you the best of luck regardless of whether you decide to get your master's degree, or go into industry right after earning your bachelor's.
 The fact that you've read all the way to the bottom gives me confidence that whatever you choose, it will be the right decision for you!